 First, the committee needs to approve the project or thesis.
 Your advisor may want you to present your proposed work to the committee during a meeting.
 However committee approval is obtained, the coordinator will need a signed statement (or emails) that they approve your thesis or project proposal.

 Second, you will need to do the work you proposed.
 In the case of a thesis, this will include investigating the background literature, which your advisor will guide you through.
 Then there is the technical work involved.
 Finally there is the writeup.
 A thesis will need to conform in format to graduate school specifications so it can be made available to others.
-A project will need to conform to format guidelines acceptable to your advisor and committee.
+A project will need to conform to various valid guidelines widely available by, for example, a web search engine query like:

-Finally, you will need to gain approval of your committee for the results of your work.
+Finally, you will need to gain approval of your committee for the results of your work and the thesis or project report document.
 Start by sending your thesis or project report to the committee members.
 At around that time, communicate with them to schedule a meeting in which you present your work to them for their approval.
 This is often termed the “defense.”
 It is best to work with your advisor to get that person’s suggestions and help as you prepare your presentation for your defense.
 After the defense, the committee will often request changes to the writeup and/or additional technical advances before they approve it.
 Ultimately, the program coordinator will need a signed form or statement, or emails from the committee members, indicating their approval.
 At that point, you must take the bureaucratic step of applying for graduation, so the university registrar will put you on the graduation list.

 - For the Graduate Catalog (strictly speaking, the one corresponding to the year you were admitted), please click here.